jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 3 Project/README.md

 Workbook [here](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/blob/master/Capstone%203%20Project/Capstone%203%20-%20Data%20Wrangling.ipynb)

 Both datasets are quite clean as is, so I did not need to apply drastic changes.
-Though, touch-up was needed to enhance the interpretability for my clients.
+Though, touch-up was needed to enhance the interpretability.
 Changes made include:

 - 15 values or 0.13% of the artist_name field were missing.
 Filled with value "other" in Dataset 1.
 - 1 value or 0.01% of the track_name field was missing.
 Filled with value "other" in Dataset 1.